All Episodes

 Although some might extrapolate and think that it is.

-So then here's magnanimity.
+So then, here's magnanimity.

 Here is graciousness.

-Here is this is the kind of behavior that many in the GOP think defines proper political behavior in the world today.
+This is the kind of behavior that many in the GOP think defines proper political behavior in the world today.

-Grace, uh humility, kindness, and so forth.
+Grace, humility, kindness, and so forth.

 If I offended you, I am sorry.